WWE Judgment Day (2005)

 The 2005 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the seventh Judgment Day and took place on May 22, 2005, at the Target Center in Minneapolis, Minnesota.
-The event exclusively featured wrestlers from the promotion's SmackDown! brand division.
+It was the seventh Judgment Day and took place on May 22, 2005, at the Target Center in Minneapolis, Minnesota, held exclusively for wrestlers from the promotion's SmackDown! brand division.

-The main event was an "I Quit" match featuring two wrestlers fighting until one stated "I Quit."
-WWE Champion John Cena defeated John "Bradshaw" Layfield (JBL) to retain his championship.
+The main event was an "I Quit" match in which WWE Champion John Cena defeated John "Bradshaw" Layfield (JBL) to retain his championship.
 Two featured bouts were scheduled on the undercard.
 In respective standard wrestling matches, Rey Mysterio defeated Eddie Guerrero by disqualification and Booker T defeated Kurt Angle.

 Judgment Day grossed over $500,000 in ticket sales from an attendance of 9,500, and received 220,000 pay-per-view buys.
 This event helped WWE increase its pay-per-view revenue by $4.7 million compared to the previous year.

 Production

 Background

 The event was held at the Target Center in Minneapolis, Minnesota.

-Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
-It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2005 event was the seventh Judgment Day and was held on May 22 at the Target Center in Minneapolis, Minnesota.
-Like the previous year's event, it featured wrestlers exclusively from the SmackDown! brand.
+Judgment Day was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 25th In Your House PPV event in October 1998.
+Following the discontinuation of the In Your House series in February 1999, Judgment Day was reinstated in May 2000 as its own PPV event, establishing Judgment Day as the promotion's annual May PPV.
+The seventh event was held on May 22, 2005, at the Target Center in Minneapolis, Minnesota.
+Like the previous year's event, it was held exclusively for wrestlers from the SmackDown! brand.